tinymce/tinymce-docs/_includes/integrations/react-tech-ref.md

 #### `textareaName`

-Only valid when the editor is in iframe mode.
+Only valid when the editor is in classic (iframe) mode.
 Sets the `name` attribute for the `textarea` element used for the editor in forms.

 **Default value:** `undefined`